jvietman/cspc/README.md

 # CS:PC (Counter-Strike: Prefire Creator)
 A tool for CS:GO to create custom prefires on any map.

+## !!!
+OUTDATED !!!
+I dont know if this will even work in cs2.
+This program was build for cs:go.
+Maybe some file structures changed or script dont work in cs2 like they worked in cs:go.
+I will check if this works on cs2 soon and maybe automate more stuff to be more user friendly.

 ## Some info
 Maybe I will code an installer, because it is complicated to download and setup everything.